Not All Multi-Valued Partial CFL Functions Are Refined by Single-Valued Functions: Proof of the Main Theorem

 \vs{-1} \paragraph{\bf II) General Case of $|E_x|\geq1$.}

-We have already shown how to deal with the case of $|E_x|=1$ for all strings $x\in D_{(2,3)}$.
-Here, we will discuss a general case where $|E_{x}|\geq 1$ holds for any $x\in D_{(2,3)}$.
+We have already shown how to cope with the case of $|E_x|=1$ for all strings $x\in D_{(2,3)}$.
+Hereafter, we will discuss a general case where $|E_{x}|\geq 1$ holds for any $x\in D_{(2,3)}$.
 Our goal is to prove the correctness of the following statement.